 I’m being totally honest when I say that airline lounges aren’t really that important to me.
 Yes indeed, I’m that much of an airline nerd that I actually enjoy the ambiance of a busy airport terminal – and when I’m sitting in a lounge all I can think about is what I’m missing “out there”.
 However, there are times when I can highly appreciate the peaceful serenity of of a quiet lounge with decent food and this particular morning at LHR was one of them.
-It was early, I was tired and hungry, and a proper airline lounge was exactly the thing I needed to get my day rolling.
+It was early, I was tired and hungry, and the Virgin Atlantic Club House (Upper Class lounge) was exactly the thing I needed to get my day rolling.

 Luckily it only took a few minutes for the dedicated security lane to open, and I was the first one to go through.
 Actually, I was the only passenger there and I didn’t have to wait for anything, so I felt a bit special – at least for a moment.
 To be honest though, at this time of the morning, the normal terminal 3 security line looked to be fairly empty as well, so it didn’t even matter which line I used.
 But it was still fun to use the dedicated line!